Fiber optic cable types, works, and functions

 How does a fiber cable work

-The sender device converts data into light and uses a light source, called the optical transmitter, to shine the light into the core.
+The sender device converts data into light and uses an optical transmitter to send it into the core.
 The light passes through the core.
 The cladding protects the light from bouncing off the core.
-It reflects the light back into the core.
+It reflects the light into the core.
 The receiver device reads the light signals and converts them back into the data.

 Types of fiber optic cable